API requests use the X-API-Key header as the canonical credential shape. The TypeScript SDK sends that header when you pass apiKey to ApiClient.

 403 | The key is authenticated but not allowed for this scope or resource. | Confirm the principal has agreements.read, agreements.write, agreements.*, or * as appropriate, and that no blocked entitlement applies. |

-API auth is case-insensitive at the HTTP layer, but examples use X-API-Key consistently.
+API auth header names are case-insensitive at the HTTP layer, but examples use X-API-Key consistently.

 Related pages